All Products

 Application-level data capturing settings

-On the Applications page, click the name of the application that you want to manage.
-In the left-side navigation pane of the application details page, click Application Settings.
-On the Custom Configuration tab, check whether Enable or Don't Set is selected as Capture Data in the Data Capturing Settings section.
+On the Applications page, click the target application.
+In the left-side navigation pane, click Application Settings.
+On the Custom Configuration tab, verify that Capture Data is set to Enable or Don't Set in the Data Capturing Settings section.

 Application-level data capturing settings